swyatt7/mmtapi/README.md

   'priority':1,
   'targetofopportunity':1
 }
+#example payload for MMIRS longslit target payload

+payload = {'dec': '-19:30:45.100', 'epoch': 'J2000', 'exposuretime': 450.0,
+        'filter': 'zJ', 'grating': '270','magnitude': 16.9, 'maskid': 111, 'notes': 'Demo observation request.
+Please do not observe this.', 'numberexposures': 3, 'objectid': 'AT2021fxy', 'observationtype': 'longslit','priority': 3, 'ra': '13:13:01.560',
+        'slitwidth': '1pixel', 'targetofopportunity': 0, 'visits': 1,'instrumentid':15, 'gain':'low',
+        'readtab': 'ramp_4.426', 'grism':'J', 'slitwidthproperty':'long', 'dithersize':'5' }

+#this will create the target along with validating the payload information.
+It will inform the user of any errors or warnings associated with the metadata
+target = mmtapi.Target(token=API_TOKEN,
+                       verbose=True,
+                       payload=payload)
+#this will send the information to the scheduler if it is a valid target
+target.post()

 #this will create the target along with validating the payload information.
 It will inform the user of any errors or warnings associated with the metadata
 target = mmtapi.Target(token=API_TOKEN,